coletdjnz/yt-dlp-youtube-oauth2/README.md

 ### pip/pipx

 > [!IMPORTANT]
-> This package is **not** published on PyPI.
+> This package is **not** currently published on PyPI.
 Any package claiming to be this plugin on PyPI is not official.

 pip:
 ```